What is vasculitis?

 It is important to seek help right away if you think you have vasculitis, as early treatment may help prevent long-term damage.

 Your doctor will ask you about your symptoms and examine you.

-You may have laboratory tests done, such as blood tests and urine tests, and imaging tests such as an x-ray (including angiography — a special type of x-ray that looks at your blood vessels), CT (computerised tomography) scan, or MRI (magnetic resonance imaging) scan.
+You may have blood tests and urine tests, and imaging tests such as an x-ray (including angiography — a special type of x-ray that looks at the blood vessels), CT scan or MRI scan.
 In some cases, lung function tests or nerve conduction studies may also be done.

 To confirm a diagnosis of vasculitis, a small sample of tissue (a biopsy) is often needed to examine under the microscope.

-There is no cure for vasculitis, but treatment can help control your symptoms and often leads to remission of the vasculitis (where symptoms become less severe or disappear).
+If it is due to an autoimmune condition, treatment can help control the symptoms and often leads to remission of the vasculitis (where symptoms become less severe or disappear).
 Some people have chronic (long-term) vasculitis, however, and never go into remission.

 Medicines for vasculitis work by: